COR1999/WikiMusic/README.md

 ## Technologies Used
 1. [HTML5](https://en.wikipedia.org/wiki/HTML5 )
- 1. The application was created as static html page's.
+ 1.
 2. [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets )
  1. CSS was used to style the HTML
- 2. The style sheet was kept seperate from the html.
+ 2. The style sheet was mostly kept seperate from the html.
 3. [Bootstrap Version 4.4.1](https://getbootstrap.com/ )
  1. Bootstrap compenents such as grid,card,button,table,navbar where used in my project to simplfy creating responsive web application
 4. [Jquery](https://jquery.com/)